jecki/DHParser/documentation_src/manuals/01_ebnf.rst

 Skip and Resume
 ^^^^^^^^^^^^^^^

-DHParser offers two constructs for fail-tolerant parsing which are quite similar to the just described technique.
-However, they do not require rewriting the grammar and reuse the error-locating ability of the §-marker.
+DHParser also offers two other constructs for fail-tolerant parsing which are quite similar to the just described technique.
+However, they do not require adding code-paths to the grammar and reuse the error-locating ability of the §-marker.
 A disadvantage is that the DHParser-specific support for fail-tolerant parsing presently relies entirely on regular expressions for finding the right re-entry points.

 DHParser allows to resume parsing after an error at a later point in the text.
 When trying to resume parsing two questions must be